How to Peel Crawfish

 - Eat the tail meat.

-Keep a few lemon wedges handy as well to help clean the spice off of your hands when you are done.
+Keep a few lemon wedges handy to help clean the spice off of your hands when you are done.

+.
 Crawfish eating just like boiling crawfish is an art, find what works for you but continue to experiment.
 Once you learn how to peel crawfish, you will be an expert in no time.
-The first few times may take a few tries to get all of the meat from the tail of the crawfish, but with practice, you will get the hang of it. (adding leaks to the crawfish boil will make the meat easier to extract from the tail of the crawfish).
+The first few times may take a few tries to get all of the meat from the tail of the crawfish.
+With practice, you will get the hang of it. (adding leaks to the crawfish boil will make the meat easier to extract from the tail of the crawfish).